Council's flood experts are teaming up with Newcastle Museum and the community on an exhibition to commemorate the 10th

 Photograph by Daniel James - Image courtesy of Newcastle Maritime Centre

 The exhibition coincides with the Floodplain Management Australia conference in Newcastle at NEX - Wests City from 16-19 May.
 Delegates from all over Australia have gathered to discuss how to make the country safer and more resilient from major flood events.

-Newcastle City Council is working to mitigate flood risks in Wallsend, Stockton, Cooks Hill, Wickham and other low-lying areas within the local government area.
+City Of Newcastle is working to mitigate flood risks in Wallsend, Stockton, Cooks Hill, Wickham and other low-lying areas within the local government area.
 Education campaigns have been rolled out to raise awareness of flooding and an online tool has been developed to help residents identify the areas that are most at risk.
 Drainage systems are also being renewed across the city.